RuqiBai/academic-website/content/publication/exploring-adversarial-examples-via-invertible-neural-networks/index.md

   adversarial example's latent representation.
 Given this new perspective, we propose a fast latent space adversarial example generation method that could accelerate adversarial training.
-Moreover, this new perspective could contribute to new ways of adversarial example detection.
+Moreover, this new perspective could contribute to new ways of adversarial example detection."

 draft: false
 featured: false